 - Fourth, the courts will look to the degree of control and direction exercised by the state over the doctor.

-Sovereign Immunity Case Examples: James v.
+Virginia sovereign immunity case example: James v.
 Jane & Lohr v.
 Larson

 In James v.
 Jane, 221 Va.
-43 (1980), the Virginia Supreme Court fashioned a four part “balancing test” to determine when a doctor employed by the Commonwealth is protected from medical malpractice claims by the doctrine of sovereign immunity.
+43 (1980), the Virginia Supreme Court fashioned a four-part “balancing test” to determine when a doctor employed by the Commonwealth is protected from medical malpractice claims by the doctrine of sovereign immunity.

 The first factor that a court will consider is the relationship between the doctor’s activities and the important governmental objectives of the Commonwealth (James, 221 Va. at 53).
 A strong relationship between the two will weigh in favor of sovereign immunity covering the doctor (Lohr v.
 Larsen, 246 Va.
 81, 85 – 1993).
 Determining the strength of this relationship will involve a fact-intensive examination of the circumstances of the doctor’s employment.